jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 We blush for the rudeness of another because we feel ashamed if we had behaved in the same way, even if he did not even know the impropriety of his own behaviour.

 {{< s v="11" >}} The loss of reason is the most dreadful of all conditions.

 People have deeper sorrow for a person's loss of reason than any other.

 But the poor wretch who has no sense of reason, laughs and sings, insensible of his own misery.

 Our anguish for him, therefore, cannot be the same anguish that he feels.

 The observer's compassion must all arise from his consideration of what he himself would feel if he had the same situation.

 {{< s v="12" >}} A mother feels pangs when she hears her baby crying.
-In her own mind, she joins=
+In her own mind, she joins:
 - the idea of her baby's helplessness to the baby's actual helplessness
 - that helplessness with her own experience of helplessness